isomerpages/moe-rivervalleyhigh/_information/Whole School/Edusave Character Award.md

 description: ""
 third_nav_title: Whole School
 ---
-<p>The Edusave Character Award (EChA) is a national award that recognises
+<p>MOE introduced the Edusave Character Award (EChA) to enable schools to
-students who demonstrate exemplary character and uphold strong values.
-It celebrates individuals who consistently show resilience, civic-mindedness, and a commitment to doing what is right, even when it's not easy.</p>
-<p>&nbsp;The award is part of honouring students' leadership, service, and
-non-academic excellence.
-EChA is open to Singapore Citizens and is given annually to students who are role models in their schools and communities.</p>
+recognise students who demonstrate exemplary character and outstanding personal qualities through their behaviour and actions.
+MOE’s objective is to send a clear and strong signal that character and values development are on par with achievements in the academic domain.
+It also serves to recognise in each school, outstanding students with exceptionally good character and can be role models to inspire others.&nbsp;</p>
+<p>Can you create one more banner on the homepage and provide a direct link
+to the page?
+For the description, you can put it as: Edusave Character Award Nomination Form (Click here).</p>
+<p></p>
+<p>&nbsp;</p>
 <p><a href="https://go.gov.sg/rvecha25" rel="noopener nofollow" target="_blank">Submit your nomination online here.</a>
 </p>
 <p></p>